molszanski/iti/iti/README.md

 - **React support:** has useful React bindings to help separate application logic and React view layer
 - **tiny:** less than 2kB

-Snow-Splash is an alternative to [InversifyJS](https://github.com/inversify/InversifyJS) and [microsoft/tsyringe](https://github.com/microsoft/tsyringe).
+`iti` is an alternative to [InversifyJS](https://github.com/inversify/InversifyJS) and [microsoft/tsyringe](https://github.com/microsoft/tsyringe).
 It relies on plain JS functions, objects and familiar patterns.
 There is no need to learn complex API to use it in a full capacity.

 ## Usage

 ```
-npm install -S snow-splash
+npm install -S iti
 ```

 ### Basic Usage